 Lori Bumgarner is the owner of paNASH, a passion and career coaching service, and is a certified transformational coach.
-She possesses nearly 20 years of experience as a career coach.
-In this exclusive feature, Lori offers her essential advice for becoming more confident in your career and, with the help of a case study, shows you how you can conquer your interview fears and achieve your career goals in 2020 and beyond!
+She possesses over 20 years of experience as a career coach.
+In this exclusive feature, Lori offers her essential advice for becoming more confident in your career and, with the help of a case study, shows you how you can conquer your interview fears and achieve your career goals in 2023!

 Whenever I meet with a potential career coaching client, one of the first questions I ask is: ‘What do you wish you had more of: time, money or confidence?’
 The majority of people respond with confidence as their top choice.

 Confidence seems to elude so many people.
 Why is this?

 K.Ann Renniger, as professor at Swarthmore Collage has reported that, before the age of 8, children will try anything.

 It’s between the ages of 8 and 12 they start to compare themselves with their peers and then continue to do so throughout much of their adult life.

 If they’re not as good as their peers at something, they become insecure.
 And insecurity is the opposite of confidence.

 I find Renniger’s report fascinating.
 You’d think the older we get the more confident we’d become.
 I mean, the older we are, the more we know, and the more we’ve learned from our experiences.